jmonlong/parakit/README.md

 ## GRCh38+HPRC RCCX pangenome

-Ready-to-use files for the RCCX pangenome, available in the [`data` folder](data):
+Ready-to-use files for the RCCX pangenome, available in the [`data` folder](data)

 - `rccx.grch38_hprc.mc.config.json` the configuration file for this pangenome (contains coordinates, flank size, etc used to build the pangenome)
 - `rccx.grch38_hprc.mc.pg.gfa` the pangenome in GFA format
 - `rccx.grch38_hprc.mc.node_info.tsv` metadata about the nodes in the pangenome, e.g. which one is specific to module 1/2.
-- Annotation files:
+- Annotation files
     - `CYP21A2.pathogenic.variant_summary.2024_09_03.tsv` reformatted subset of ClinVar including CYP21A2 pathogenic variants
     - `CYP21A2.gencodev43.nearby_genes.tsv` reformatted subset of GENCODE containing gene annotation in the region.